Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 13, 2025

 The Baltimore City Health Department (BCHD) is ground zero for opioid addiction treatment initiatives, providing a range of treatment options and social services:

-- A 24/7 mental health and substance use helpline, which is reached by dialing 988, offers those suffering from substance use disorder with emergency counseling, referrals, and mobile response teams that can provide care for the community.
+- A 24/7 mental health and substance use helpline, which is reached by dialing 988, offers those suffering from substance use disorder emergency counseling, referrals, and mobile response teams that can provide care for the community.

 - The BCHD works with all emergency departments throughout the city to offer universal addiction screening, peer recovery services, and on-demand, medication-assisted treatment for opioid addiction.

 But Maryland has no plans to back down from this fight.
 Maryland’s Office of Overdose Response, local law enforcement and health department agencies, and advocacy organizations like Maryland Heroin Awareness Advocates and the Maryland Association of Recovery Community Organizations (MARCO) are part of the state’s efforts to connect those afflicted with drug addiction with life-saving services and resources.
-They’re making significant strides every day and fully committed to solving the state’s drug crisis.

-Whether you’re lending your skills to the frontlines, helping mobile crisis teams provide immediate care to the homeless, or you’re working in one of the state’s many substance abuse treatment facilities, your hard work and expertise in substance abuse counseling makes you an invaluable resource in the fight against drug addiction.
+They’re making significant strides every day and are fully committed to solving the state’s drug crisis.
+Whether you’re lending your skills to the frontlines, helping mobile crisis teams provide immediate care to people experiencing homelessness, or you’re working in one of the state’s many substance abuse treatment facilities, your hard work and expertise in substance abuse counseling make you an invaluable resource in the fight against drug addiction.

 Steps to Becoming Certified as a Substance Abuse Counselor in Maryland